tin2tin/Blender_Screenwriter/README.md

 In the Text Editor Sidebar you'll find the Screenwriting buttons.
 They'll be disabled until you create a text-block with a .fountain extention or open .fountain a file.

+To export the Screenplain module is needed.
+It should install automatic, but if it fails on GNU/Linux, it can be installed with 2 commands with the terminal:
+* '/INSTALLED_BLENDER_PATH/2.81/python/bin/python3.7m' -m ensurepip
+* '/INSTALLED_BLENDER_PATH/2.81/python/bin/python3.7m' -m pip install screenplain

 ### Test Screenplay Files
 https://fountain.io/_downloads/Big%20Fish.fountain